gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

 bytearray irregular patterns using List multiplication and concatenation
 ---------------------------------------------------------------------------

-| A list of 25 integers can be built using * and +.
+| A list of 25 integers can be built using * and + with lists.
 | e.g [2, 4, 6, 8] * 6 + [2] returns [2, 4, 6, 8, 2, 4, 6, 8, 2, 4, 6, 8, 2, 4, 6, 8, 2, 4, 6, 8, 2, 4, 6, 8, 2]

 .. sidebar::